LMCMLJ/cv/README.md

 # Mike Calvey
 [Skills](#skills) | [Projects](#projects) | [Education](#education)

 I am an enthusiastic young software fanatic seeking to enter the world of professional development.
-Until now, I have been using my coding skills to contribute to various open source projects, including FloatingPoint, a virtual reality city-building game, and "carbonsource", an early-stage project that aims to promote environmental accountability among politicians (woefully scarce!).
+Until now, I have been using my coding skills to contribute to various open source projects, including FloatingPoint, a virtual reality city-building game, and "carbonsource", an early-stage project that (optimistically!) aims to promote environmental accountability among politicians.

 I have just graduated from one of Europe's leading development bootcamps, [Maker's Academy](http://www.makersacademy.com/), and am now looking for a full-time or part-time role as a Junior Developer.